Anthropology DepartmentMS-B1805Hamline University1536 Hewitt AvenueSaint Paul, MN 55104

 Hamline University offers study-abroad and urban studies courses and programs that range in length from a month-long January or May term to a full semester or year experience.
 Department of Anthropology faculty members offer study-abroad courses in Mexico, Peru, Thailand, Bangladesh, China, and Ghana.
 We regularly offer a Hamline-sponsored field school in archaeological methods and assist students with archaeological interests in locating field schools in other parts of the country and world.
 On-going contracts with state and federal agencies, such as the Minnesota Indian Affairs Council, the National Park Service, and the Bureau of Indian Affairs give students experience in cultural resource management and applied research.
 The department assists students in attending professional meetings, public lectures, and exhibitions.
 Anthropology majors have organized an Anthropological Society, which sponsors bag lunch speakers, films, and social events.

 A major in anthropology consists of 13 courses as follows.

-The department encourages majors to develop a geographical regional expertise and a proficiency in a foreign language.
-Students are strongly encouraged to take courses in all departmental subfields.
+The department recommends that majors take ANTH 1160 during their first year, ANTH 3010/3020 during their Sophomore year, ANTH 5260 during their Junior year, and ANTH 5270 during their Senior year.
+Students are strongly encouraged to take courses in all departmental subfields and to develop a geographical regional expertise and a proficiency in a foreign language.
 A course in quantitative methods or statistics is also recommended.
 Students interested in becoming majors should consult a faculty member to determine which courses will best fit their needs.

 Academic Calendars Graduation Requirements Class Schedule Study Abroad Academic Advising Collaborative Research Departmental HonorsCenter for Academic ServicesAAC Request for Action Form